easttennesseecc-star/Q-Top-Dog-IDE/COMPLETE_COMPETITIVE_ARSENAL.md

  we'll have 500+ and custom agent training.
  We're not competitors.
 We're in different eras."

-Result: Q-IDE stays ahead by shipping 10x faster.
+Result: Top Dog stays ahead by shipping 10x faster.
 ```

 **Scenario 3: VS Code Launches Cloud IDE**
 ```
-Problem for VS Code: Architectural mismatch (local-first design) Problem for Q-IDE: None.
+Problem for VS Code: Architectural mismatch (local-first design) Problem for Top Dog: None.
 You already own cloud IDE + production integration.

 Your Response:
 "VS Code in the cloud is just an editor in the cloud.
- Q-IDE is an IDE that ships code, monitors it, and maintains it.
+ Top Dog is an IDE that ships code, monitors it, and maintains it.
  Editor vs IDE.
 Choose one."

-Result: Q-IDE owns the production IDE space.
+Result: Top Dog owns the production IDE space.
 VS Code owns cloud editing.
 ```

 **Scenario 4: GitHub Adds Code Verification**